Visiting the Maya Museum in Cancun

 The pieces exhibited here come from excavations in Quintana Roo, as well as in the rest of the Mexican states that cover the Maya area: Tabasco, Yucatan, Campeche and Chiapas.

-The last exhibit hall is dedicated to temporary exhibits relating to the Mayan and Mexican culture.
+The last exhibit hall is dedicated to temporary exhibits relating to the Maya and Mexican culture.
 This can include things on loan from other museums around Mexico.

 The Mayan ruins of San Miguelito